Acting: The Ultimate

 And with that, it's time to move on and share what I saw as I give you...

 The Wicker Breakdown:

-- This week's show starts in Drew Barrymore's dressing room that is set up to look exactly like a little kids room and the cast is jealous of the special treatment and a bit upset that they'll have to work with such a young kid but then Drew enters and she is just as upset by a bulk of Dick Ebersol's decisions and asks for a hard drink which is sad in retrospect but instantly wins everyone over as she announces, "Live from New York..."
+This week's show starts in Drew Barrymore's dressing room that is set up to look exactly like a little kids room.
+The cast is jealous of the special treatment and a bit upset that they'll have to work with such a young kid but then Drew enters.
+She’s turned out to be just as frustrated by a bulk of Dick Ebersol's decisions and asks for a hard drink which is sad in retrospect but instantly wins everyone over as she announces, "Live from New York..."

 Drew Barrymore then officially opens the show with a little help from Sweetchuck as he helps her answer questions from the audience in place of a monolog.
 This question and answer session seems legit instead of something scripted like they've done in the past.
 The monolog ends with Sweetchuck introducing Drew to his monkey son from the I Married A Monkey sketch

 For the third time, I've been promised the short film/fake ad The Web and this time I finally get to see it, and it turns out that The Web is a home security device that traps potential burglars in their own homes before they can even attempt to commit the crime.

 This was followed by a parody of E.T. where in this version Gertie kills E.T. just because felt like it and has zero remorse as her two older brothers try to explain why she was wrong.
 Eventual, Eddie Murphy as Mr. T bursts through the door to track down his son "E" with the last name "T" who was in the freezer in the families attempt to bring him back to life just like the alien Spewey from Get A Life.